-• Certificate of Veterinary Inspection (CVI) is not required for New York origin horses.
+- Certificate of Veterinary Inspection (CVI) is not required for New York origin horses.
 CVI is required for imported horses.
-Extended Equine CVIs (EECVIs) are acceptable.
-For more information on EECVIs, visit http://www.globalvetlink.com.

-• Negative Equine Infectious Anemia (EIA) test is required for all horses 6 months of age or older.
+Extended Equine CVIs (EECVIs) are acceptable. - Negative Equine Infectious Anemia (EIA) test is required for all horses 6 months of age or older.
 The horse must be accompanied by a valid negative EIA test record, signed by a Category 2 accredited veterinarian.
-The sample collection date for the qualifying EIA test must have been on or after January 1, 2022, for New York origin horses.
-For imported horses, the EIA test must have been conducted within 12 months prior to entry.
-The EIA test certificate must include a complete description of the horse.
+The sample collection date for the qualifying EIA test must have been on or after January 1, 2024, for New York origin horses.
+For

-• Rabies vaccination within 12 months is required for all horses 4 months of age or older (see above).
+- imported horses, the EIA test must have been conducted within 12 months prior to entry.
+The EIA test certificate must include a complete description of the horse. - Rabies vaccination within 12 months is required for all horses 4 months of age or older (see above).